stanfordnlp/treelstm/README.md

 Alternatively, the download and preprocessing scripts can be called individually.

+### Semantic Relatedness

+The goal of this task is to predict similarity ratings for pairs of sentences.
+We train and evaluate our models on the [Sentences Involving Compositional Knowledge (SICK)](http://alt.qcri.org/semeval2014/task1/index.php?id=data-and-tools) dataset.

-**For the semantic relatedness task, run:**
+To train models for the semantic relatedness prediction task on the SICK dataset,
+run:

 ```
-th relatedness/main.lua
+th relatedness/main.lua --model <dependency|lstm|bilstm> --layers <num_layers> --dim <mem_dim>
 ```

-**For the sentiment classification task, run:**
+where:

+  - `model`: the LSTM variant to train (default: dependency, i.e. the Dependency Tree LSTM)
+  - `layers`: the number of layers (default: 1, ignored for Tree-LSTMs)
+  - `dim`: the LSTM memory dimension (default: 150)

+### Sentiment Classification

+The goal of this task is to predict sentiment labels for sentences.
+For this task, we use the [Stanford Sentiment Treebank](http://nlp.stanford.edu/sentiment/index.html) dataset.
+Here, there are two sub-tasks: binary and fine-grained.
+In the binary sub-task, the sentences are labeled `positive` or `negative`.
+In the fine-grained sub-task, the sentences are labeled `very positive`, `positive`, `neutral`, `negative` or `very negative`.

+For this task, run:

 ```
 th sentiment/main.lua
 ```

-This trains a model for the "fine-grained" 5-class classification sub-task.
+This trains a Constituency Tree LSTM model for the "fine-grained" 5-class classification sub-task.

 For the binary classification sub-task, run: